awslabs/sagemaker-debugger/docs/tensorflow.md

           callbacks=[hook])
 ```

-Depending on TensorFlow versions and Keras API that was used in your training script, you need to choose the right hook class.
-There are three hook constructors for TensorFlow that you can choose: `KerasHook`, `SessionHook`, and `EstimatorHook`.
+Depending on the TensorFlow versions and the Keras API that you use in your training script, you need to choose the right hook class.
+The hook constructors for TensorFlow that you can choose are `KerasHook`, `SessionHook`, and `EstimatorHook`.

 #### KerasHook

-Use `KerasHook` if you use the Keras model zoo and a Keras `model.fit()` API.
-This is available for the Keras with TensorFlow backend interface. `KerasHook` covers the eager execution modes and the gradient tape features that are introduced from the TensorFlow framework version 2.0.
-You can set the smdebug Keras hook constructor by adding the following code into your training script.
-Place this code line before `model.compile()`.
+If you use the Keras model zoo and a Keras `model.fit()` API, use `KerasHook`. `KerasHook` is available for the Keras model with the TensorFlow backend interface. `KerasHook` covers the eager execution modes and the gradient tape features that are introduced in the TensorFlow framework version 2.0.
+You can set the smdebug Keras hook constructor by adding the following code to your training script.
+Place this code line before `model.compile()`:

 ```python
 hook = smd.KerasHook.create_from_json_file()
 ```

-To learn how to fully implement the hook to your training script, see the [Keras with the TensorFlow gradient tape and the smdebug hook example scripts](https://github.com/awslabs/sagemaker-debugger/tree/master/examples/tensorflow2/scripts).
+To learn how to fully implement the hook in your training script, see the [Keras with the TensorFlow gradient tape and the smdebug hook example scripts](https://github.com/awslabs/sagemaker-debugger/tree/master/examples/tensorflow2/scripts).

->**Note**: If you use the AWS Deep Learning Containers for zero script change, Debugger collects the most of tensors regardless the eager execution modes, through its high-level API.
+>**Note**: If you use the AWS Deep Learning Containers for zero script change, Debugger collects most of the tensors through its high-level API, regardless of the eager execution modes.

 #### SessionHook

-Use if your model is created in TensorFlow version 1.x with the low-level approach, not using the Keras API.
-This is for the TensorFlow 1.x monitored training session API, `tf.train.MonitoredSessions()`.
+If your model is created in TensorFlow version 1.x with the low-level approach (not using the Keras API), use `SessionHook`. `SessionHook` is for the TensorFlow 1.x monitored training session API, `tf.train.MonitoredSessions()`, as shown following:

 ```python
 hook = smd.SessionHook.create_from_json_file()